TRACE: Transformer-based Risk Assessment for Clinical Evaluation: Experimental Evaluation

-During training both our proposed networks, we employ Focal loss\cite{Lin2017ICCV}, which can be particularly effective for healthcare clinical datasets, where the case group (disease presence) is significantly outnumbered by the control group (disease absence).
-Additionally, it emphasizes on hard examples, which in our context, are the false negatives (instances where the model failed to detect a disease), through the Focal loss $\alpha$ hyperparameter.
-These examples are usually harder to identify, during clinical risk assessment, compared to false positives (instances where the model incorrectly identified a disease) due to class imbalance.
-The $\alpha$ value selection, relates to the degree of class imbalance in the dataset.

 We train our models in a workstation equipped with an NVIDIA RTX A5000 with 24GB of VRAM.
-Unless stated otherwise, each TRACE model consists of a single transformer encoder layer, with a global model size of 128.
-The models were trained for 100 epochs using ADAM optimization algorithm with a learning rate equal to $2e^{-4}$.
+Each experiment follows an 80\%-20\% training-validation split on the SBMS dataset and a 90\%-10\% ratio on PAD-UFES-20, HAM10000, HIBA and all BRFSS dataset variants.
 During training, we ensure that each batch maintains the positive-negative target label ratio of the corresponding dataset.
-Appendix \ref{sec:app2} provides a more detailed analysis of the training hyperparameters.
+We employ the Focal loss\cite{Lin2017ICCV} for training both the proposed non-negative MLP and TRACE models.
+The Focal loss is particularly effective for healthcare clinical datasets where the case group (disease presence) is significantly outnumbered by the control group (disease absence).
+Via the $\alpha$ hyperparameter of the Focal loss, one can adjust how much emphasis is given on hard examples, which in our context are the false negatives (instances where the model failed to detect a disease).
+Due to class imbalance, these cases are usually harder to identify during clinical risk assessment compared to false positives (instances where the model incorrectly identified a disease).
+The $\alpha$ value selection, relates to the degree of class imbalance in the dataset.
+Finally, the use of the Focal loss implicitly achieves better alignment between the model's confidence and correctness \cite{NEURIPS2020_aeb7b30e}, a crucial property for risk estimation models where binary classification is used as a proxy task to assess the probability of having or developing a disease.

+For the proposed non-negative MLP network, we employ a 5-fold stratified k-fold cross validation approach, to ensure that each split maintains the class distribution of the dataset.
+Unless stated otherwise, the model utilizes a hidden size of 64, while the hyperparameters of the Focal loss are $\gamma=2$ and $\alpha=\{0.5, 0.9, 0.6, 0.5, 0.5\}$ for SBMS, BRFSS~2022, PAD-UFES-20, HIBA and HAM10000 datasets, respectively.
+Non-negative MLPs are trained for $100$ epochs and optimized using the RMSprop optimization algorithm with a learning rate of $2\cdot10^{-4}$, a momentum value of $0.9$ and weight decay equal to $10^{-3}$.

+Regarding the TRACE model, in order to mitigate the large contribution of the majority class that leads to overfitting, we follow a custom sampling pipeline during training, ensuring that each batch preserves the target class distribution found in each dataset.
+Training is performed for $100$ epochs using the Adam optimizer and a learning rate of $2\cdot10^{-4}$.
+The Focal loss function is considered with hyperparameters $\gamma=2$ and $\alpha=\{0.5, 0.8, 0.6, 0.5, 0.5\}$ for SBMS, BRFSS~2022, PAD-UFES-20, HIBA and HAM10000 datasets, respectively.
+We select the embedding size, the number of transformer encoder layers and the number of attention heads, based on the a hyperparameter search, accounting for the differences in the number and nature of features in each dataset.
+The MLP ratio for each transformer encoder layer was fixed at 4 across all experiments.

+The aggregation of checkbox embeddings is performed using the summation of the masked embedded vectors while the final representation of the Transformer Encoder, which is subsequently passed through the linear classifier, is derived by an average pooling along the output encoded vectors.